ArtexJay/Obsidian-CyberGlow/README.md

 > **Note**
 > If Obsidian is having trouble finding an update for theme, consider manually updating it by downloading the theme and manifest file Replacing the existing one in the Cyber Glow folder directory.

-> **Warning**
-> For best experience please disable "Translucent Window" in Obsidian's Settings.
-If you want a background image, use Style Settings.

 Would appreciate any donation if you enjoy this theme, doing this theme in my free time during studies.
 <a href="https://www.buymeacoffee.com/TheEmperorArt"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a pizza&emoji=🍕&slug=TheEmperorArt&button_colour=690ed8&font_colour=ffffff&font_family=Inter&outline_colour=ffffff&coffee_colour=FFDD00" /></a>